RonRaifer/BERT-Ghazali/README.md

 How to use:
 -----------

-Download the files, load to your preferred IDE, run requierments.txt
+Download the files, load to your preferred IDE, run requierments.txt, and then run 'Main.py'.

 Program structure:
 ------------------